AnarchoBooleanism/saphnet-nixos-configs/machines/control-server/README.md

 This is a service that starts the Docker Compose configuration for the Ansible control server, i.e. Semaphore UI, which manages the deployment of all machines in the Sapphic Homelab network, particularly for those not running NixOS.
 It has to wait for `central-network` to be created before starting.
 As well, various secrets are passed in from sops-nix secrets files, into environmental variables, which then get passed into the relevant containers.
 Ansible stores its data in Docker volumes, and particularly in the form of SQL databases; these can easily be backed up using [docker-volume-rclone](https://github.com/AnarchoBooleanism/docker-volume-rclone).

 ### systemd.services."reverse-proxy-bootstrap"
 This is a service that uses Certbot (more specifically, an image of Certbot that has a plugin for DNS challenges with Namecheap), to create SSL certificates for `reverse-proxy` (as well as the Docker volume that stores these certificates, `certbot-conf`). `reverse-proxy` has a hard dependency on this service, as Nginx will not work without having SSL certificates configured first.
-It does rely on sops-nix secrets and other instance values to do its jobs correctl.
+It does rely on sops-nix secrets and other Instance values to do its jobs correctly.
 This is supposed to be a one-time process, done at first boot; this is achieved by checking for the existence of a certain file that will only exist if this service has fully completed running previously, in which case, the service completes early, allowing for `reverse-proxy` to start.

 ### systemd.services."reverse-proxy"
 This is a service that starts the Docker Compose configuration for reverse proxy for the other services listed above; the configuration uses Nginx, as well as Certbot, for automating certificate renewals.
 Its main goal is to enable connections to the listed services securely through HTTPS, as well as through a convenient domain name.
 It has to wait for `reverse-proxy-bootstrap` to complete first before it can start.
 As well, it has to wait for `central-network` to be created before starting, as this network is used to directly connect to other containers.
 In this configuration, Nginx relies on multiple .conf files, with different purposes, that are directly passed in through environment variables, and mounted according to those environment variables.
-Again, this does rely on sops-nix secrets and various other instance values to do its job correctly.
+Again, this does rely on sops-nix secrets and various other Instance values to do its job correctly.
 This service also uses the `certbot-conf` volume for accessing and renewing SSL certificates, which should have been created first by `reverse-proxy-bootstrap`.

 ## Steps to instantiate `control-server`
 These instructions are oriented for non-NixOS systems that have Nix installed, with flakes and nix-commands enabled.

-You will want to put any files with instance-related values in a directory within `<REPO>/instances/`.
+You will want to put any files with Instance-related values in a directory within `<REPO>/instances/`.
 For example, in this guide, we use `<REPO>/instances/control-server`.

 ### 0. Create (or delegate) an SSH key for communication with `control-server`
 Make sure to create an SSH key (or repurpose one that you already have).
 This will be the one that you feed to [the NixOS installer](https://github.com/AnarchoBooleanism/nixos-cloud-init-installer) via cloud-init, allowing for secure access; likewise, the SSH key will be passed to `nixos-anywhere` during the installation process.
 This will also be the key that you use to access `control-server`, once it is installed.
 (You are welcome to use passphrases here)